Technical.ly Builders · May 8, 2026 · Philadelphia

 Markdown as source of truth.
 Compile, don't copy.

-Blueprint-style pipeline: sources and markdown flow through sync tooling into compiled portal data and static HTML pages.
+Blueprint-style pipeline: planning markdown flows through sync tooling into compiled portal data and a static planning page.

 • One file is the source.
 Everything else is compiled.